 Read our 22 Ways To Analyse Logs Using The Log File Analyser guide for inspiration on how to analyse data.

-The Screaming Frog Log File Analyser can be downloaded by clicking on the download button and then running the installer.
+The Screaming Frog Log File Analyser can be downloaded and installed by clicking on the download button and then running the installer.

 A new project is created when you import a log file.
 In the free version of the tool, you’re limited to a single project.
 In the paid version, you can have as many projects as you like.
 We recommend creating separate projects for each website and adding log files to the project over a period of time.
 However, how you use projects is up to you!